-Hamilton Trans Health Coalition is a group of health care providers, advocates, and community members working together to increase the capacity of Hamilton’s primary health care system to deliver high-quality gender-affirming healthcare to trans, gender-diverse, and non-binary people who live, learn, work, and play in Hamilton.
+Hamilton Trans Health Coalition is a trans-led group of 182 people that includes trans, gender-diverse, and non-binary community members, family physicians, specialists and other health care providers, educators, policy-makers, advocates, and other members of our community.
+We work together to increase the capacity of Hamilton’s primary health care systems to deliver high-quality gender-affirming healthcare to trans, gender-diverse, and non-binary people (‘trans folk’) who live, learn, work, and play in Hamilton.

-The Hamilton Trans Health Coalition arose to build Hamilton’s capacity to deliver good quality health care to trans and gender-diverse Hamiltonians, most of whom were traveling to other cities to access transitioning care, hormone therapy, and surgical referrals.
+The Hamilton Trans Health Coalition was established in 2016 to build Hamilton’s capacity to deliver good quality health care to trans and gender-diverse Hamiltonians, many of whom were traveling to neighbouring cities to access transitioning care, hormone therapy, and surgical referral.
 On August 31st, 2016 a founding group of concerned providers and advocates began the coalition to address these needs.

-HTHC includes in its membership family physicians, pediatricians, social workers, pharmacists, nurses, and psychotherapists.
+HTHC includes in its membership family physicians, nurses, pediatricians, endocrinologists, social workers, pharmacists, psychotherapists and other health care providers who work in or connect people to primary care.
 Practitioners work from their own practices and come together to share their learning, solve problems, and collaborate on education and capacity-building.